Apply for the Master of Dance Studies (MDanceSt) through the Dunedin campus in 2014Apply Now

 - A candidate may not present a thesis which has previously been accepted for another degree.

-- A candidate shall, before commencing the investigation to be described in the thesis, secure the approval of the Dean of Physical Education for the topic, the supervisor(s), and the proposed course of the investigation.
+- A candidate shall, before commencing the investigation to be described in the thesis, secure the approval of the Dean of Physical Education, Sport and Exercise Sciences for the topic, the supervisor(s), and the proposed course of the investigation.

 - A candidate may be exempted from some of the papers prescribed in regulation 2(a)(ii) above on the basis of previous study.